-The Mx reference point allows S-CSCF/I-CSCF to communicate with an IMS ALG function in order to provide interworking with networks that use a different IP version.
-It is FFS whether both S-CSCF and I-CSCF need to communicate with the IMS ALG.
+The Mx reference point allows S-CSCF/I-CSCF/BGCF to communicate with an IMS ALG function in order to provide interworking with networks that use a different IP version.
+It is FFS whether S-CSCF, I-CSCF and BGCF all together need to communicate with the IMS ALG.